Automating the End-to-End Process of Accounts Payable | 14 Tips

-If you’re considering automating the end-to-end process of accounts payable, but not sure where to start, read this rather long post.
-To take back all the hours your AP team wastes on manual data entry, I’ve drawn up a list of AP automation tips.
-By the end of this post, you’ll have a clear understanding of how to automate your AP process…
+Looking to automate the end-to-end process of accounts payable but not sure where to start?
+To take back all the hours your AP team wastes on manual data entry?
+I’ve drawn up a list of AP automation tips.
+By the end of this post, you’ll have a clear understanding of how to automate your AP process and transform your finance department from a cost center into a strategic asset…

 Your business becomes irrelevant.
 Your competitors leave you standing.
 You’re done.